OT Major Creates Video For Scholarly & Creative Works Event

 Drawn to Dominican University of California by its small class sizes and campus beauty, Julia Zasso studies Occupational Therapy yet discovered she has another talent.

-Julia has created the promotional video for this month's Scholarly and Creative Works Conference.
-The annual event, which will be held virtually on April 21, historically showcases a collection of research presentations, posters, art work, and dance and choral performances by Dominican’s graduating undergraduates, graduate students, and Adult Degree Completion students.
+Julia created the promotional video for this year's Scholarly and Creative Works Conference.
+The annual event, which was held virtually on April 21, historically showcases a collection of research presentations, posters, art work, and dance and choral performances by Dominican’s graduating undergraduates, graduate students, and Adult Degree Completion students.

 She was recommended for the project by Christina Mayes, Digital Portfolio Specialist and Integrative Coach in the Student Success Center.